The 12 Best Blogs in Japanese About Travel, Food, Culture and Lifestyle

 - Online dictionaries and kanji search sites: My go-to sites are Jisho.org for words and Saiga for kanji.
 The benefit to having a dictionary or kanji site online is two-fold: (1) you can copy and paste from a blog directly into the other site, and (2) you can have both Jisho.org and Saiga open in the same window while you’re reading.
 More recommendations include JapanDict.com, Tangorin, Yamasa or this handwritten kanji search engine.

 - Smartphone dictionary apps and translation apps: Like with online dictionaries, smartphone dictionaries are useful for finding words, and some have built-in kanji search capabilities.
 You won’t be able to copy and paste, unless you’re also reading the blog on your smartphone, but you also don’t have to keep switching between windows or screens.
+If you prefer to learn with visual aids, the language platform FluentU can be treated as a video-based dictionary app, where you can look up Japanese media clips that feature your searched word and check definitions through the interactive subtitles.

 - Browser extensions: You can download extensions for Google Chrome (such as rikaikun or IPA Furigana) and Firefox (like rikaichan, PeraPera Japanese Popup Dictionary, or gtranslate) that will help you best those baffling blogs!